Freiling87/CCU/CCU/Scratchpad.md

 ###			√	Z-Infected
 Complete
 ##		√H	Relationships - Faction
+###			C	General concept
+Friendly to faction doesn't align you.
+You do not inherit the faction's relationships.
+Loyal causes you to inherit its relationships, but negative ones are moderated:
+	Hostile → Annoyed
+	Annoyed → Neutral
+		The net effect of this one is that Loyalists are less likely to initate conflict on behalf of their faction.
+Aligned means you fully inherit any faction-mandated relationships.
 ###			H	Config Files for unique player-defined factions
 Generate traits based on these names
 Allow multiple faction list files in a folder, to increase ease of compatibility.